scapula07/Paycart/README.md

 ### Details on implementation of hackathon challanges

+###   Use of Gateway rpc endpoint
+Gateway rpc endpoint for Goerli and Chiado Gnosis were used to contruct provider instances for Banana wallet sdk and Ethersjs.
+This enable connect with blockchain node and sign transactions with our wallets.

 ###   Integration of Banana wallet sdk

 Our dapp connect and creat wallet account for users using the Banana  wallet sdk.